michaljedro/project_aeh/README.md

    ```sh
    git clone https://github.com/pawel-schmidt/the-right-choice.git
    ```
+   The project is divided into two parts.
+For the FrontEnd and BackEnd folder.
+After downloading the project to your computer, you need to go to each folder (frontend and backend) and install the dependencies.

 2. Install NPM packages
    ```sh
    npm install
    ```

 3. Open the project
    ```sh
    npm run dev